paypal/paypal-js/README.md

 Use the optional PayPalScriptProvider `deferLoading` prop to control when the JS SDK script loads.

--   This prop is set to false by default since we usually know all the sdk script params up front and want to load the script right way so components like `<PayPalButtons />` render immediately.
+-   This prop is set to false by default since we usually know all the sdk script params upfront and want to load the script right away so components like `<PayPalButtons />` render immediately.
 -   This prop can be set to true to prevent loading the JS SDK script when the PayPalScriptProvider renders.
 Use `deferLoading={true}` initially and then dispatch an action later on in the app's life cycle to load the sdk script.

 ```jsx